A topic from the subject of Standardization in Chemistry.

 The following basic concepts are essential for understanding chemical safety standards:

-Risk - Risk is the likelihood that a hazard will cause harm.
-The risk of a chemical hazard depends on a number of factors, including the toxicity of the chemical, the amount of chemical present, and the way in which the chemical is used.
+• Risk - Risk is the likelihood that a hazard will cause harm.
+The risk of a chemical hazard depends on several factors, including the toxicity of the chemical, the amount of chemical present, and the way in which the chemical is used.

-Control measure - A control measure is a measure that is taken to reduce the risk of a chemical hazard.
+• Control measure - A control measure is a step taken to reduce the risk of a chemical hazard.
 Control measures can include engineering controls (such as ventilation systems), administrative controls (such as training programs), and personal protective equipment (such as gloves and respirators).

 Equipment and Techniques